Fix Can't Read From the Source File or Disk on Windows

 #Why Does This Error Happen More With External Drives?

-External drives face conditions that internal drives don’t.
-They get unplugged without using the Eject option (which leaves write operations incomplete), experience power fluctuations through USB connections, and often stay formatted as FAT32 from the factory.
+External drives face conditions that internal drives don’t have to deal with.
+They get unplugged without using the Eject option, which leaves write operations incomplete and can corrupt the file allocation tables that map data on the drive.
+They also experience power fluctuations through USB connections, especially on hubs that share power with other peripherals, and they often stay formatted as FAT32 from the factory because that format works with both Windows and macOS without extra drivers.

 Improper ejection is particularly damaging for files that were being written at the time.
 Windows marks those file entries as open, but the actual data is incomplete.
 When you try to copy those files later, Windows finds the file entry but can’t read the data blocks it references.

 Safely ejecting drives before unplugging prevents the vast majority of these corruption events.
-As confirmed by PCMag’s storage device safety tips, using the Eject function gives Windows time to flush write caches and close all open file handles before disconnecting.
+PCMag’s storage device safety guide recommends using the Eject function so Windows gets enough time to flush write caches and close all open file handles before disconnecting.

 The USB device not recognized error is a related problem that can appear alongside source file errors when the connection itself is unstable.